 - a sense of responsibility towards others (such as pets).

 Identifying your protective factors while not in crisis can help give you a sense of what to lean into when things get hard.
-The most effective way to prevent suicide is to not only try to reduce risk factors, but also improve protective factors.
+The most effective way to approach prevention is to not only try to reduce risk factors, but also improve protective factors.

 This is a selection of some of the suicide prevention resources available in some of the major English-speaking countries.
 This information was correct at the time of writing, but may change without notice.